Nexmo/nexmo-developer/_tutorials/receiving-concat-sms.md

 4. [Create the basic application](#create-the-basic-application) - build an application with a webhook to receive inbound SMS
 5. [Register your webhook with Nexmo](#register-your-webhook-with-nexmo) - tell Nexmo's servers about your webhook
 6. [Send a test SMS](#send-a-test-sms) - ensure that your webhook can receive incoming SMS
-7. [Handle multi-part SMS](#handle-multi-part-sms) - process the individual message parts of a larger SMS
+7. [Handle multi-part SMS](#handle-multi-part-sms) - reassemble a multi-part SMS into a single message
 8. [Test receipt of a concatenated SMS](#test-receipt-of-a-concatenated-sms) - see it in action!

 ## Prerequisites